SapitoSucio/froggo-guides/docs/script_commands.md

     EQI_COMPOUND_ON      - Item slot that calls this script (In context of item script) (default)

-For a list of others equipment slots see 'getequipid'.
+For a list of others equipment slots see `getequipid`.

 ---------------------------------------